 - f.
 External transmission/dissemination of CUI to or from a Government system must be encrypted.
 A FIPS PUB 140-3/140-2 validated encryption module must be used to encrypt the CUI data. - 2.
 The Contractor shall certify applications are fully functional and operate correctly as intended on systems using benchmarks from GSA technical guidelines, NIST guidelines, Center for Internet Security guidelines, or industry best practice guidelines, as reviewed and accepted by the GSA AO.
 The standard installation, operation, maintenance, update, and/or patching of software shall not alter the configuration settings from the approved benchmark configuration.
 Information technology for Windows systems should use the Windows Installer Service for installation to the default "program files" directory and should be able to silently install and uninstall.
 Applications designed for normal end users shall run in the standard user context without elevated system administration privileges.
-The contractor shall use tools to verify their products operate correctly with the approved benchmark configurations and do not alter the benchmark settings. - 4.
-The Contractor shall cooperate in good faith in defining non-disclosure agreements (NDAs) that other third parties must sign when acting as the Federal government's agent.
+The contractor shall use tools to verify their products operate correctly with the approved benchmark configurations and do not alter the benchmark settings. - 3.
+The Contractor shall provide software self-attestation letter(s) regarding conformity to NIST guidance on secure software development as required by OMB M-23-16, "Update to Memorandum M-22-18, Enhancing the Security of the Software Supply Chain through Secure Software Development Practices." - a.
+Attestation must be provided as part of an acquisition, upon contract award, and upon major version upgrades as specified in OMB M-23-16, GSA MV-2023-02 Supplements 1-2, and self-attestation letter templates provided by GSA. - b.
+Any gaps in meeting the software development practices required by the attestation form that cannot be attested to, the Contractor must provide mitigating practices in place (if any) and provide a POA&M to monitor any gaps and their resolution.